 FEC MUR Number 4624: On behalf of Coalition; U.S. Chamber of Commerce; National Association of Manufacturers; National Association of Wholesaler-Distributors; National Restaurant Association; and Rep. John Boehner.

 - The complaint alleged that The Coalition, a group of more than 30 trade and business associations, improperly coordinated its $5 million advertising and direct mail effort with Republican party leaders, party campaign committees, and 37 candidate campaign committees in whose districts The Coalition undertook its activities.
 After investigation, the FEC took no further action and closed the file.

 FEC MUR Number 4839: On behalf of KSDK-TV.

 - The complaint alleged that the Republican candidate for state auditor purchased numerous 30-second spots and improperly split the ads into 15-second spots among Republican congressional candidates.
 The FEC took no action against the respondent and closed the file.

 FEC MUR Number 4766: On behalf of Brown and Williamson Tobacco Corporation.

-- The complaint alleged that Senator Mitch McConnell informed his colleagues that major tobacco manufactures promised to run television ads for those who voted against an approaching tobacco bill.
-The complaint alleged that the future ads were not issue ads, but ads intended to influence the outcome of the upcoming election, which would be an illegal "contribution."
+- The complaint alleged that Sen. Mitch McConnell informed his colleagues that major tobacco manufacturers promised to run television ads for those who voted against an approaching tobacco bill.
+The complaint alleged that the future ads were not issue ads but ads intended to influence the outcome of the upcoming election, which would be an illegal "contribution."
 The FEC found no reason to believe that respondents violated the law and closed the file.

 FEC MUR Number 4545: On behalf of CSX Corporation.